FanstyTech/Rushita-FE/docs/visit-prescription-integration.md

 # VisitPrescription API Integration

-This document provides a complete guide for using the VisitPrescription API integration in the Rushita Frontend project.
+This document provides a complete guide for using the VisitPrescription API integration in the Rousheta Frontend project.

 ## Overview